Tekl/beolingus-deutsch-englisch/README.md

 2. Open the disk image and start the Installer “BeoLingus Deutsch-Englisch Installation”.
 Follow its instructions.
 3. To install the plugin for the current user and not for all users, click on “Change Install Location …” in the installer and select “Install for me only”.

+#### Install with Homebrew

+If you use the package manager [Homebrew](https://brew.sh/de), you can start the installation with this terminal command:

+`brew install tekl/dictionaries/beolingus-detusch-englisch`.

+The plugin will always be installed in `~/Library/Dictionaries`.

+The command `brew upgrade` can be used to automatically install updates to the plugin.

 #### Manual installation

 1. Download the plain dictionary file:  [BeoLingus Deutsch-Englisch.dictionary](https://github.com/Tekl/beolingus-deutsch-englisch/releases/latest/download/BeoLingus_Deutsch-Englisch_dictionaryfile.zip)